tiffanybridge/claude-bar/README.md

 ## How to Use

-**Prerequisites:** macOS 13+, Xcode 14+ (to build from source)
+**Prerequisites:** macOS 13+

 **Setup:**

-1. Clone the repo and open `Package.swift` in Xcode
+1. Download the latest `ClaudeBar.dmg` from [Releases](https://github.com/tiffanybridge/claude-bar/releases)
+2. Open the DMG and drag ClaudeBar to your Applications folder
+3. Right-click the app and choose Open on first launch (required because the app is unsigned)
-2. Build and run (`Cmd+R`) — the Claude icon appears in your menu bar
-3. Click the icon, then the gear to open Settings
+4. The Claude icon appears in your menu bar — click it, then the gear to open Settings
-4. Click "Add Account" and choose Claude Code
+5. Click "Add Account" and choose Claude Code
-5. Optionally set a monthly spend limit and select which projects to include
+6. Optionally set a monthly spend limit and select which projects to include

 **Example:** If you have three projects billed to a work Enterprise account and two personal side projects, create two accounts — one with just the work projects and a $200 budget, one with personal projects.
 Both appear in the same dropdown so you can monitor them side by side.